kumu/docs/faq/embed-doesn't-work-what-do-i-do.md

 # My Kumu embed map isn't working on my website.
 What can I do?

-Below you can find some troubleshooing tips for when you've tried to embed a Kumu map on your website, but it's not loading or giving an error.
+Below you can find some troubleshooting tips for when you've tried to embed a Kumu map on your website, but it's not loading or giving an error.

 #### Does the embed link work?
 First things first: let's investigate whether the embed link is working at all.
 Click on the embed link that you received from Kumu and see if it loads correctly.